 - Alfonso X of Castile (13th century)

-Today, our social life is mostly defined by two large groups.
-The right are trying to convince everybody that evil has to be fought with violence in the form of detention and war.
-And that this violence is - in the form of existential threat - even a good thing (!) because it makes people move their lazy butts faster.
+Today, our social life is mostly defined by only two large groups.
+The right are trying to convince everybody that evil has to be fought with violence in the form of detention, marginalization and war.
+And that this violence is - in the form of existential threat - even a good thing (!) because it makes - for the benefit of all - people move their lazy butts faster.
 Does this really make any sense to you?

 Maybe not.
-This is why we also have the left, who believe that evil is not good and therefore must be fought (!).
-This is why they promote the construction of a powerful counter-evil which is allegedly required to force (!) people to be good.
+This is why we also have the left, who believe that evil is really bad and must therefore be fought (!).
+This is why they promote the construction of powerful counter-evil institutions - easily matching Alfonso's epicyles in complexity - which are allegedly required to force (!) people to be good.
 Does that really make more sense?
 Maybe not.

-In fact most people are not very convinced.
+In fact most people are only moderately convinced.
 This is why they alternate between these two ideologies for ages.
-If the left fail - which is inevitable - they will give the right another chance (and the other way round).
+If the left fail - which is inevitable - they will give the right another chance (and the other way round a few years later).
 Again and again.
 Perfectly satisfying Einstein’s requirements for insanity.

-Image: Shutterstock / Atish Lowanshi (Holi festival in India - perfect!)
+Image: Pixabay / Atish Lowanshi (Holi festival in India - perfect!)